 - 1:1 Speech Therapy individual programmes

-- What is the Speech and Language Resource Base?
+What is the Speech and Language Resourced Base/Provision?

 - Difficulty making the sounds of speech;